Therapy is weird.

 Therapy to help build the life you want.

-I’m am a South Asian therapist in NE Portland working with individuals or couples who are looking to understand themselves better, break old habits or patterns that aren’t serving them, or create space to improve their relationships.
+I’m a South Asian therapist in NE Portland working with South Asian, Asian Pacific Islander, BIPOC individuals or couples who are looking to understand themselves better, break old habits or patterns that aren’t serving them, or create space to improve their relationships.

 I work with clients on whatever issues they are concerned about.
 Specific areas I’m passionate about include:

-Um....Did you know that sounds like No Feelings Therapy?
+Um....Did you know that Know Feelings Therapy sounds like No Feelings Therapy?

 Yup, I sure did.
 And I think it's hilarious.